atk4/dsql/docs/expressions.rst

     $expr -> connection = $pdo_dbh;

-Finally, when can pass connection class into :php:meth:`execute` directly.
+Finally, you can pass connection class into :php:meth:`execute` directly.

 .. php:method:: execute($connection = null)

     Executes expression using current database connection or the one you specify as the argument::

         $stmt = $expr -> execute($pdo_dbh);

     returns `PDOStamement <http://php.net/manual/en/class.pdostatement.php>`_ if